Philadelphia Birth Injury Lawyers

 Birth injuries are emotionally devastating to a family.
 The birth of a child should be a joyous event.
 When a newborn infant suffers a preventable injury or death because of a negligent medical professional, the loss and pain can be almost too great to bear.

-At the Colleran Firm, our Philadelphia medical malpractice attorneys offer compassionate support and trusted legal counsel at this most difficult time for you and your family. .
-The attorneys at The Colleran Firm have been successfully handling medical malpractice cases for decades.
+At the Colleran Firm, our medical malpractice attorneys offer compassionate support and trusted legal counsel at this most difficult time for you and your family.
+The birth injury attorneys at The Colleran Firm have been successfully handling medical malpractice cases for decades.
 Most of the attorneys at The Colleran Firm are family members and we are committed to helping your family should an unfortunate birth injury occur.
 You can take comfort knowing that our firm has handled dozens of birth injury cases, many of which have generated multi-million dollar recoveries.

 What is a Birth Injury or Birth Trauma?